PrakharAjmera/Basic_PowerBi_Dashboard/README.md

 # 📊 Data Professional Survey Dashboard (Power BI)

+## 📌 About
+This is a guided project I completed while learning Power BI.

 ## 📌 Project Overview
 This project analyzes a survey of data professionals using Power BI.
 The goal was to uncover insights about salaries, skills, and satisfaction levels.